Ensuring Holistic Child Development

 ❖ Making photo albums together with the child: Teach your child certain words and phrases associated with the photographs during this process.

-❖ Pretend play time: role play in different scenarios, using costumes, props and toys
+❖ Pretend playtime: role plays in different scenarios, using costumes, props and toys.

-❖ Music and television: Exposing your child to musical rhymes and watching educational children television shows like sesame street and high-five are great ways to improve your child’s speech and language skills.
+❖ Music and television: Exposing your child to musical rhymes and watching educational children's television shows like sesame street and high-five are great ways to improve your child’s speech and language skills.

 1.2.2 Social Skills and Virtues